Sergei Polunin: 2014–present: International recognition

 He was first shown in the international spotlight in the role of Slavemaster/Sheppard in the 25th Anniversary The Phantom of the Opera at the Royal Albert Hall.
-Polunin was shortlisted as the best male dancer for the 2014 National Dance awards in the U.K. In 2014, Polunin started his collaboration with the famed American photographer and music director David LaChapelle and took part in his new projects, including a dance video to the song "Take Me to Church" by Hozier in February 2015.
+Polunin was shortlisted as the best male dancer for the 2014 National Dance awards in the U.K. In 2014, Polunin started his collaboration with American photographer and music director David LaChapelle and took part in his new projects, including a dance video to the song "Take Me to Church" by Hozier in February 2015.
 The video went viral and exposed Polunin to a wider audience.
 Polunin was the subject of the 2016 documentary film Dancer, directed by Steven Cantor, analyzing his childhood, training, and rise to international fame.

 In 2017, he set up Project Polunin, which aims to create new dance and ballet works for both stage and film.
 Project Polunin aims to bring together dancers, contemporary artists, musicians and choreographers from various creative backgrounds to work together.
 In June 2018, a promotional video starring Polunin was featured in a grand ceremony of the reopening of the National Museum of Serbia after 15 years of renovation and in July of the same year, Polunin performed on the Main Stage of the Serbian EXIT festival for the grand opening ceremony of 18th festival edition.
 His performance was inspired by the festival's theme, dubbed EXIT Freedom.
 The company was reincorporated as Polunin Ink in 2018.

 In January 2019, Polunin was invited to perform in the Paris Opéra Ballet's Swan Lake.
 The Ballet revoked the invitation 48 hours later after being notified of Polunin's recent homophobic and sexist Instagram posts that sparked international outrage, including from dancers within the company.